27 Healthy Gas Station Snacks for Guilt-Free Snacking in 2025

 4. Black Coffee

 A daily cup is a must for lots of us, but black coffee can also be a top choice of healthy gas station snacks.
-Your daily caffeine fix is low in calories and may even offer some health benefits.
+Your daily caffeine fix is low in calories and may even offer some health benefits when enjoyed in moderation.

 Black Coffee Nutritional Info (per 8 fluid ounce mug)